Have you ever wondered why you feel muscle soreness after a workout?

 How to deal with muscle soreness

-Although DOMS is a natural process that indicates your body is getting stronger, there are some things you can do at home to reduce the discomfort.
+Although DOMS is a natural process that indicates your body is getting stronger, you can reduce the discomfort.
 Here are some tips:

 - Take an Epsom salt bath.
-Epsom salts are high in magnesium, which help promote muscle relaxation and improved circulation
+Epsom salts are made from magnesium, which helps relax muscles and improve circulation.